CV Peadar Ó Riada

 - The traditional group The Drôle (with John Kelly and Eamon McGivney) in 2013

-- He has been taking his father, Seán Ó Riada’s, place at the keyboards and directing Ceoltóirí Chualan since 1971 on the rare public appearences.
+- He has been taking his father, Seán Ó Riada’s, place at the keyboards and directing Ceoltóirí Chualann since 1971 on their rare public appearences.

 - He regularly performs with Seán Ó Sé as a duet.